soitun/react-native-webdav/README.md

 - This package has only been tested for RN 0.64.0

-- This package doesn't accept feature requests.
+- This package doesn't accept feature requests for now.

 ## Usage (Android)